cncf/tag-app-delivery/website/README.md

 ### Run in a special container

-You can create a special "development container", also known as a "workspace", that includes all dependencies required to build and run the site.
+You can create a special "development container", that includes all dependencies required to build and run the site.
 This reduces potential differences between local developer environments.